Luke Stoltman

+Luke Bernard Stoltman (born 22 November 1984) is a Scottish strongman.
+He is a two times winner of the Europe's Strongest Man competition in 2021 and 2024, and an entrant to the World's Strongest Man competition, having reached the finals six times with a best placing of seventh place.
+He has also won the Britain's Strongest Man competition in 2025, and Scotland's Strongest Man competition five times at the national circuit.

-Luke Stoltman Luke Bernard Stoltman (born 22 November 1984) is a Scottish professional strongman competitor, 5 time winner of Scotland’s Strongest Man and 2021 Europe’s Strongest Man champion.
-Renowned for his static shoulder strength, Luke currently holds the British Log Press record.
-Along with younger brother, Tom Stoltman, the two are widely regarded as the strongest brothers in history and are the only ones to both qualify for the World’s Strongest Man finals; a feat they have managed in 2019, 2021 and 2022.
+Renowned for his static shoulder strength, Luke held the British log lift record at 221 kg from 2020 to 2025.
+Along with his younger brother, Tom Stoltman, the two are widely regarded as the strongest brothers in history and are the only ones to both qualify for the World's Strongest Man finals; a feat they have managed six times.

 Early life

-Born in Invergordon, Ross and Cromarty, Luke was the first of five children for parents Bernhard and Sheila.
+Born in Invergordon, Ross and Cromarty, Luke was the first of five children for parents Ben and Sheila.
 Luke attended Newmore Primary School and Invergordon Academy and was an avid footballer in his early years before moving his focus to weight training by the age of 15 inspired by a family photo of his grandfather, a Polish war refugee, carrying a log the same size as his body.
-Luke left school aged 16 and followed his father’s footsteps into the oil industry training as a dimensional surveyor before taking his first offshore based job aged 18.
-Throughout his early twenties, Luke’s training consisted of predominantly bodybuilder type programmes, influenced by the likes of Jay Cutler and Ronnie Coleman; although he was often limited by the gym equipment available on the oil rigs he worked on.
+Luke left school aged 16 and followed his father's footsteps into the oil industry training as a dimensional surveyor before taking his first offshore based job aged 18.
+Throughout his early twenties, Luke's training consisted of predominantly bodybuilder type programs, influenced by the likes of Jay Cutler and Ronnie Coleman; although he was often limited by the gym equipment available on the oil rigs he worked on.